Overview | Jurisdictional Complaints | Staff Complaints

 As required by chapter 2001, Texas Government Code and Commission rules, the Commission will file a petition and provide notice to the licensee of the Commission's intended disciplinary action.
 The licensee is entitled to file an answer and request a hearing before an Administrative Law Judge (ALJ) in the State Office of Administrative Hearings (SOAH).
 Following a hearing at SOAH, the ALJ will issue a Proposal for Final Decision (PFD) that is presented to the full Board of Commissioners (Board) at a quarterly meetings held four times each year.
 The Board may then vote to adopt the PFD or issue a different order as appropriate.

-Should you wish to file a complaint against a licensee, please send to Complaint Request.
+Should you wish to file a complaint against a licensee, please complete the below form and email it to Complaint Request.